AlbertWhite/site-v2.0/src/data/blogs/data-science.md

    As for coding language, there are python, and machine learning libraries.

-   As for tools, there are Jupyter, steamlit, snowflake, AWS, Kedro, Airflow to learn if you want to reach the industrial level.
+   As for tools, there are Jupyter, Streamlit, snowflake, AWS, Kedro, Airflow to learn if you want to reach the industrial level.

    The coding language and tools are 'learnable', but the real complicated part is the 'philosophy', or 'which algorithm / method to use when facing such data for such opportunity'.
 Those 'internal strength' is more difficult to learn than 'external strength'.